jaiveer67/Training-Log/README.md

 ## User Stories

 - As a user, I want to be able to add a workout to my training log
-- As a user, I want to be able to see a summary of my training
+- As a user, I want to be able to remove a workout from my training log
+- As a user, I want to be able to give my workouts an effort rating
 - As a user, I want to be able to add a description of my workouts
-- As a user, I want to be able to select a workout and see its details